Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 He's required to.

-But that isn't gonna get you anywhere.
+But that isn't going to get you anywhere.

-What that's that's the kind of pointing that out.
+That's the kind of pointing that out.

 Well, they got a different definition of patriotism on that side, and it certainly had nothing to do with the military.